frontity/docs/docs/frontity-cli/create.md

 ?
 Do you want to receive framework updates by email?
 No

 Ok, that's fine! 😉
-You can subscribe at any point with npx frontity subscribe <email>.
+You can subscribe at any poin with npx frontity subscribe <email>.

 Run cd awesome project && npx frontity dev and have fun! 🎉